The Story Maker

 This piece explores the quiet gap between stated values and lived experience, and why values aren’t slogans at all — they’re creative infrastructure.

-Week Two — Connection
+Week Two — Connection (The Heart)

 Connection isn’t something we manufacture.
 It’s something we allow — through presence, warmth, and attention that doesn’t rush to fix or fill the space.
 In Week Two of 365 Acts of Affection, we explore how small, relational moments quietly reshape how we meet one another.

-Week One — Presence
+Week One — Presence (The Self)

 Week one we begin with Presence, within the theme The Self.